 In 2014, I began my private practice in Manhattan and since then I have worked with individuals and couples on a variety of issues.
 Private practice has given me the time and space to work in a soulful, active, and collaborative manner.

-My approach is eclectic—based on psychodynamic practices, Jungian analysis, trauma-informed work, Buddhist philosophy, and mindfulness.
-It is through the very potent practice of relating to the unconscious that the path to wholeness is embodied.
-Every person’s background and journey to individuation is unique, and this is what truly guides our collaboration.
+Jungian analysis offers a unique way to engage with one's psyche and work towards wholeness.
+Through analysis—which includes dream analysis, active imagination, and other techniques—symptoms and psychological problems are used as ways to understand one’s suffering.
+It is through this very potent practice of relating to the unconscious that the path to wholeness is embodied.
+Every person's background and journey to individuation is unique, and this is what truly guides our collaboration.

-I have witnessed the remarkable process—though sometimes painful or scary—of people uncovering the root cause of emotional suffering and connecting with a deeper sense of joy in their life.
-Therapy is about finding your most authentic self, and working with this in a practical and loving way.
+I have witnessed the remarkable process—though often painful or scary—of clients uncovering the root cause of emotional suffering and connecting with a deeper sense of joy in their lives.
+Jungian analysis and therapy are about finding your most authentic self, and working with this in a practical and loving way.